 - Laptop connection

-When the classroom is not in use for library instruction, the computers are available as public workstations.
+When the classroom is not in use for library instruction or meetings, the computers are available as public workstations.

 Software on Public Workstations

-All library workstations are equipped with Microsoft® Office Products.
+All library workstations are equipped with Microsoft® Office Products, Adobe Acrobat Reader DC, and OneDrive.
 A list of additional library-supported applications is included below.
 All library computers are numbered.
 If there is not a specific computer listed please consult the key.Key:

 - All numbers refer to workstation numbers